Ekinoxis-evm/auktrafi_contracts/README.md

 ## 💡 Our Solution

-Digital House uses blockchain technology to create a **decentralized, transparent, and fair booking system**:
+Auktrafi uses blockchain technology to create a **decentralized, transparent, and fair booking system**:

 ✅ **Zero Platform Fees** - Only 5% goes to platform maintenance, 95% to property owners
 ✅ **Auction-Based Pricing** - Market determines fair prices through competitive bidding